ac-schmitt/pifco.org/README.md

 Most Images are stored and fetched from imgur.com.
 Images in the repo are mainly the site icons.

-To create an image look that uses the background color of the site, I am using a background layer with color code 494f5c and a foreground layer with HSV-Value mode.
+To create an image look that uses the background color of the site, I am using a background layer with color code 494f5c and a foreground layer with HSV-Value or Luminanz mode.
 I am using this especially for the maps, e.g. [Jadetänzer Map Section](https://i.imgur.com/MxODAZs.png).
+Location marker is a 16px round pencil with a 5px border around the original "dot".

 ### Homebrew Maps